Syrian women suffer inside their country and out

 All-male courts run by rebel factions who say they are implementing Islamic law have been set up in opposition-held areas of Syria.

-Islamists in one neighbourhood of Aleppo issued an order in July banning women from dressing in what it considered provocative styles, angering some who accused the group of overstepping its powers.
+Islamists in one neighborhood of Aleppo issued an order in July banning women from dressing in what it considered provocative styles, angering some who accused the group of overstepping its powers.

 One Islamist rebel told Reuters that women in the Syria he envisioned would only be able to work in female-only environments, such as non-mixed schools and hospitals.